Package Leaflet: Information for the User

 Inform your doctor before taking acetylsalicylic acid if you are in any of the following situations:

 Acetylsalicylic acid may cause bronchospasm, asthma attacks, or other hypersensitivity reactions.
-Risk factors include pre-existing asthma, hay fever, nasal polyps, or chronic respiratory insufficiency, as well as patients with other allergic manifestations, such as skin reactions, itching, or urticaria.
+Risk factors are: pre-existing asthma, hay fever, nasal polyps, or chronic respiratory insufficiency, and also in patients with other allergic manifestations, such as skin reactions, itching, or urticaria.

-Certain medications may interact with acetylsalicylic acid, so they should not be used without consulting a doctor.
+Certain medicines may interact with acetylsalicylic acid, so they should not be used without consulting a doctor.
 This is especially important in the case of:

-Take this medication with a glass of water, preferably on an empty stomach, and at least 1 hour before meals.
+Take this medicine with a glass of water, preferably on an empty stomach and at least 1 hour before meals.

 If you habitually consume alcohol (three or more alcoholic beverages - beer, wine, liquor, etc. per day), taking acetylsalicylic acid may cause stomach bleeding.